techidaily/site-win11-tips/source/_posts/disabling-not-empty-assertion-a-practical-guide-to-x80070091-fixes.md

 ## 3\.
 Scan System Files With an SFC Scan

  Error 0x80070091 can be caused by some corrupted system files that need repairing.
 Running an SFC scan might both detect and repair corrupted system files and fix error 0x80070091 in the process.
-You can scan with SFC as instructed in our post for[running the System File Checker tool](https://www.makeuseof.com/system-file-checker-sfc-windows/) .
+You can scan with SFC as instructed in our post for [running the System File Checker tool](https://www.makeuseof.com/system-file-checker-sfc-windows/) .

 ![The SFC command](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/sfc-scannow-command.jpg)